 Description

 Promoting inclusion, intercultural understanding, empathy, and democratic values at school has never been as essential as now.
-In a world where the migration of people across nations is the norm, teachers are requested to equip young learners with all competencies necessary for becoming responsible citizens of tomorrow’s democratic society.
+In a world where the migration of people across nations is the norm, teachers are requested to equip young learners with all the competencies necessary for becoming responsible citizens of tomorrow’s democratic society.

-With drama pedagogy, students learn not only about drama but also through drama – that is, they learn to exploit dramatic experiences to make meaning from the real world.
+Students learn not only about drama but also through drama – that is, they learn to exploit dramatic experiences to make meaning from the real world.

-The course highlights the key features of drama pedagogy to clarify its principles and strengths and adopts a hands-on approach.
-As a participant, you will learn how to use drama conventions in educational contexts by engaging directly in two drama workshops – on the themes of inclusion and democratic values, respectively.
+As a participant, you will learn how to use drama as a teaching tool in educational contexts by engaging directly in two drama workshops – on the themes of inclusion and democratic values, respectively.
 After each workshop, the group will debrief and reflect on the first-hand dramatic experience.

-Participants will also take away drama pedagogy resources with ready-to-use lesson plans, a wide range of drama conventions, and tips for teachers’ roles in drama pedagogy.
-By the end of the course, you will know how to use drama pedagogy to structure creative, enactive, and engaging learning experiences for your students.
+By the end of the course, you will know how to use drama to structure creative, enactive, and engaging learning experiences for your students.

 Note: Prior experience or knowledge of drama pedagogy is not required.
 Participants will be guided step-by-step to participate and learn from the dramatic experience.